prody/ProDy/doc/examples/proteins/blastpdb.rst

 :func:`blastPDB`.

-:func:`blastPDB` is a utility function which can be used to check if structures matching a sequence exists in PDB or to access a set of related structures for ensemble analysis (i.e. ref:`pca`).
+:func:`blastPDB` is a utility function which can be used to check if structures matching a sequence exists in PDB or to identify a set of related structures for ensemble analysis (i.e. ref:`pca`).

 Input
 -------------------------------------------------------------------------------

 Amino acid sequence of a protein, e.g.
-``ASFPVEILPFLYLGCAKDSTNLDVLEEFGIKYILNVTPNLPNLFENAGEFKYKQIPIS...
+``ASFPVEILPFLYLGCAKDSTNLDVLEEFGIKYILNVTPNLPNLF...YDIVKMKKSNISPNFNFMGQLLDFERTL``

-YDIVKMKKSNISPNFNFMGQLLDFERTL``
+The :func:`blastPDB` function accepts sequence as a Python :class:`str` or Biopython :class:`Bio.SeqRecord.SeqRecord` or :class:`Bio.Seq.Seq` objects.

 Output
 -------------------------------------------------------------------------------

-Output is an :class:`PDBlastRecord` instance that stores PDB hits and returns to the user those sharing sequence identity above a user specified value.
+Output is an :class:`PDBBlastRecord` instance that stores PDB hits and returns to the user those sharing sequence identity above a user specified value.

 ProDy Code